Olf0/obexd-contentfilter-off/README.md

 As adapting or altering the *obexd-contentfilter-helper* RPM or its contents (specifically the *obexd-contentfilter-helperapp* script) is out of scope due to their licensing, the *obexd-contentfilter-off* RPM simply replaces its counterpart and provides a dummy *obexd-contentfilter-helperapp* script, which always returns success.

-Hence *obexd-contentfilter-off* provides a simple way to disable the filtering for supported MIME types when transferring (receiving) files per Bluetooth via the OBEX profile.<br />
+Hence *obexd-contentfilter-off* provides a simple way to disable the filtering for registered MIME types only, when transferring (receiving) files per Bluetooth via the OBEX profile.<br />
 For easy installation, an RPM built for SailfishOS is available at [OpenRepos](https://openrepos.net/content/olf/obexd-contentfilter).

 #### Background: